briandrum/codes.forchagrin.com/_chapters/chapter-341-commercial-drivers.md

 ## 341.05   Criminal offenses

-1. _(a)_ No person who holds a commercial driver’s license, or commercial driver’s license temporary instruction permit or who operates a motor vehicle for which a commercial driver’s license or permit is required shall do any of the following:
+1. _(a)_ No person who holds a commercial driver's license, or commercial driver's license temporary instruction permit or who operates a motor vehicle for which a commercial driver's license or permit is required shall do any of the following:

-    1. _(1)_ Drive a commercial motor vehicle while having a measureable or detectable amount of alcohol or of a controlled substance in the person’s blood, breath or urine;
+    1. _(1)_ Drive a commercial motor vehicle while having a measureable or detectable amount of alcohol or of a controlled substance in the person's blood, breath or urine;

     2. _(2)_ Drive a commercial motor vehicle while having an alcohol